Zasag Chandmani mining dispute is a litmus test for Mongolia

-The younger brother of Britain's prime minister, Maximilian Johnson has run into trouble in Mongolia.
+Maximilian Johnson, the younger half-brother of Britain's prime minister, has run into trouble in Mongolia.
 He works for a Hong Kong-based fund GRF2 that invested $19mn along with several other big investors into the Zasag Chandmani multi-metal mine, but now the owner appears to have run off with most of the money.

 The Mongolian policy and fraud squad has investigated the case and found evidence of fraud, embezzling and money laundering by the mine’s owner, Buyantogtokh Dashdeleg, and two other senior managers at the mine.